Things appear to be looking up for Silvergate Capital Corporation (SI)

 Silvergate Capital Corporation (SI): Who are the competitors?

-The company’s main competitors (and peers) include East West Bancorp Inc. (EWBC) that is trading -9.03% down over the past 12 months and Commerce Bancshares Inc. (CBSH) that is 2.19% higher over the same period.
-Western Alliance Bancorporation (WAL) is -33.23% down on the 1-year trading charts.
+The company’s main competitors (and peers) include East West Bancorp Inc. (EWBC) that is trading -8.96% down over the past 12 months and Western Alliance Bancorporation (WAL) that is -20.72% lower over the same period.
+Commerce Bancshares Inc. (CBSH) is 2.33% up on the 1-year trading charts.